 To compare Z. marina and Smithora biomass at the edge vs. interior, one-way ANOVA was used with R. 325 statistical software.
 Smithora biomass and shoot density fit a normal distribution and so a linear model was used to fit the data.

-To compare bacterial community composition among treatments, we constructed a dissimilarity matrix on rarefied data (5000 sequences/sample) using the UniFrac metric, which takes phylogenetic distance, but not relative abundance into account (Lozupone & Knight 2005), to compare microbiota composition among sites and before and after transplanting of shoots.
+To compare bacterial community composition among treatments, we constructed a dissimilarity matrix on rarefied data (5000 sequences/sample) using the UniFrac metric, which takes phylogenetic distance, but not relative abundance, into account (Lozupone & Knight 2005), to compare microbiota composition among sites and before and after transplanting of shoots.
 The matrix was constructed in Phyloseq (McMurdie and Holmes 2013) within R. Beta-diversity patterns were visualized with non-metric Multi Dimensional Scaling (NMDS) plots created in Phyloseq.
 A two-way PERMANOVA (Permutational Analysis of Variance) was used to compare the effect of Smithora presence, transplant, and their interaction on bacterial community.
 We did not include bacterial families with relative abundances lower than 0.02.

 We compared epifaunal invertebrate abundance between edge and interior plots with ANOVA fit using a gamma generalized linear model.
 We used NMDS plots to visualize invertebrate community dissimilarity based on a bray-curtis dissimilarity metric.
 Invertebrate community data was analyzed in the Vegan 2.3-4 package in R (Okansen et al. 2016).
 A PERMANOVA was used to test the effect of Smithora, Location (edge vs. interior), and month (June vs July) on invertebrate communities.
 A one-way ANOVA compared amphipod abundance at the edge vs. interior locations.
 All R analyses used R 3.2.4.